Rodney L. Scribner: Career

 Two months after his resignation, Scribner was hired as a special assistant to the Republican-led legislative appropriations committee.

 In 1975, Scribner was the Democratic nominee for Maine State Treasurer.
 He defeated Republican incumbent Norman Ferguson 110 votes to 69.
 In 1977, the Scribner was replaced as the Democratic nominee for state treasurer by Leighton Cooney.
 Cooney was far less qualified for the position and it was reported by the Bangor Daily News that he received the job as compensation for running against popular 2nd congressional district incumbent William Cohen.
 Scribner was instead nominated for state auditor.

 On May 25, 1977, Scribner announced he would be resigning as state auditor effective June 10 to become deputy director of the United States Department of the Treasury's Office of Revenue Sharing.
 In this role, he managed a 150-person department and helped distribute $6 million a year in revenue sharing funds to 39,000 American city and towns.

-Scribner serves on Governor-elect Joseph E. Brennan's transition team and was chosen to serve as his commissioner of finance and administration.
+Scribner was a member of Governor-elect Joseph E. Brennan's transition team and was chosen to serve as his commissioner of finance and administration.
 The department was spilt in two in 1986 and Scribner was chosen to serve as commissioner of the new department of finance.
 He remained in this role until the end of Brennan's time in office and led administration's transition team.

 In 1986, Scribner was elected state auditor by the Democratic-majority legislature.
 His appointment was challenged by House Republican leader Thomas Murphy, who believed there could be a conflict of interest if Scribner had to audit his past work as budget commissioner.
 Scribner was a vocal-opponent of Elizabeth Noyce's statewide referendum that imposed term-limits on legislators and constitutional officers.
 He called it "one of the worst laws that was ever enacted" because "there's really no substitute for experience whether you're doing brain surgery or legislation".
 Voters approved the referendum by 67.5%.
 He left office when term limits went into effect in 1997.